CONP-PCNO/conp-dataset/tests/README.md

 ### Timeout

 Since the test suite involves downloading data from external servers, the runtime of the test suite can vary considerably when there is network issues.
-To mitigate bad connection to server, the test suite imposes a 10-minute timeout for each test as well as a 2-minute timeout specific to each dataset download.
+To mitigate bad connection to server, the test suite imposes a 10-minute timeout for the validation of files integrity as well as a 2-minute timeout specific for the download of each dataset.

 ### Size of annexed file